LilianYou/Food_Categorization/README.md

 # Food_categorization
-This is a collection of the information for 2020 WAIDATATHON teamwork .
+This is information collection for a challenge in the [2020 WaiDATATHON](https://www.womeninai.co/waidatathon).
+.
 Data are from public sources.
 The goal is to select dishes for people based on nutritient needs, so that people can get good advice on what food to eat.